Reggie Abercrombie: Independent ball

 Abercrombie joined the Winnipeg Goldeyes for the 2014 season and hit .284 in 398 at bats with 15 home runs and 74 RBI.
 On February 9, 2015, he was traded by the Goldeyes to the Sussex County Miners of the Canadian-American Association in exchange for cash and a player to be named later.
 He made three stops overall in 2015, playing with Sussex County, the Winnipeg Goldeyes of the American Association and the Southern Maryland Blue Crabs of the Atlantic League.

 In addition to his minor league and major league experience, Abercrombie has played for teams in the Arizona Fall League, the Mexican Pacific League, the Puerto Rican Winter League, and the Dominican Winter League.

 On December 7, 2015, it was announced that Abercrombie would be back with the Goldeyes for the 2016 season.
 Abercrombie then went on to help the Goldeyes win each of the next two league championships.
 He retired following the 2019 season.

+On August 11, 2023 the Winnipeg Goldeyes retired his number 11.